raduanastase/Front-end-Developer-Interview-Questions/README.md

 ```javascript
 duplicate([1,2,3,4,5]); // [1,2,3,4,5,1,2,3,4,5]
 ```

+        function duplicate(arr) {
+            return arr.concat(arr);
+        }

 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
+    * _A unary operand accepts one parameter, e.g. -1, where - is the operand, and 1 is the parameter._

+      _A binary operand accepts two parameters, e.g. 2 + 3, where + is the operand, and 2 and 3 are the parameters._

+      _So a ternary operand accepts three parameters._
+    * _In programming the ternary operand we use is a rewrite of an if statement. `condition ? true_block : false_block`_
 * What is `"use strict";`? what are the advantages and disadvantages to using it?
     * _This enables Strict Mode that allows you to place a program or a function in a strict operating context.
 This prevents certain actions to be taken and throws more exceptions._
     * _It catches some common coding bloopers, throwing exceptions. (ex. assigning `foo = 'bar';` without first defining `foo` will throw an exception)_